Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Methods

-A detailed discussion is given in Appendix \ref{sec:Fock_overlap}.
-Notice that the amplitude of the overlap is the same for all strings $v$ with $w_s(v)=0$: $\abs{\left\langle n_1 \cdots n_N\right | \mu(v)\left|n_1 \cdots n_N\right\rangle} = 1$.
-As we propagate further towards the initial state, it becomes increasingly unlikely that strings $v$ with a large $w_s(v)$ will contribute significantly to the final expectation value.
-A simple truncation rule based on estimations of the potential overlap with the initial state is not always available for a general initial state $\rho$ (possibly beyond a pure Fock state).
-For simplicity, we restrict ourselves to initial states close to pure Fock states.
+Therefore, because of \eqref{eq:Fock_overlap}, as we propagate further towards the initial state, it becomes increasingly unlikely that strings $v$ with a large $w_s(v)$ will contribute significantly to the final expectation value.
+A simple truncation rule based on estimations of the potential overlap with the initial state is not always available for a general initial state $\rho$ beyond a pure Fock state.
+For simplicity, we hence restrict ourselves to initial states close to pure Fock states.